Phydon/sg/README.md

        sg [COMMAND]

 Commands:
-  log, -L, --log  Show content of the log file help            Print this message or the help of the given subcommand(s)
+  examples, --examples  Show examples log, -L, --log        Show content of the log file syntax, -S, --syntax  Show regex syntax information help                  Print this message or the help of the given subcommand(s)

 Arguments:
   [REGEX] [PATH]  Add a search regex and a path for the file search